peteroupc/peteroupc.github.io/approxtheory.md

 Let $f(\lambda)$ be a continuous function on a compact interval.
 Let $L$ be a linear operator that&mdash;

-1. maps continuous or bounded functions on that interval to functions in a finite-dimensional linear subspace of continuous or bounded functions (such as polynomials up to degree 5)[^44], and
+1. maps continuous or bounded functions on that interval to functions in a finite-dimensional subspace of continuous or bounded functions (such as polynomials up to degree 5)[^44], and
 2. is _idempotent_, that is, applying the linear operator twice or more is the same as applying it once, so that $L(L(f))=L(f)$ for every allowed function $f$.[^45]

 Also, let $I$ be the identity operator $I(f)=f$.